pcolby/bipolar/README.md

 # Bipolar

-Bipolar aims to be a convenient Windows GUI application for exporting activity and exercise data from Polar's sync software.
+Bipolar aims to be a convenient GUI application for exporting activity and exercise data from Polar's sync software.
 Specifically, its intended to provide a way to get your own data from Polar's new V800 watch, via Polar FlowSync, but other devices (as well as Polar WebSync) may be supported too